 Can an LLM auto-fix bad documentation?

 Partially.
 LLMs are good at reformatting — converting prose into structured steps, standardizing terminology, adding missing headings.
 They are bad at validating factual accuracy.
 Use them for format fixes.
 Have a domain expert verify factual content.
-Never use an LLM to fill in missing information that it has to guess at — the output looks fluent and is wrong.
+Never use an LLM to fill in missing information it has to guess at — the output looks fluent and is wrong.
 A working pattern: use an LLM to flag documents that look contradictory or ambiguous, then route those specific documents to the human review queue.
 Triage with the model.
 Decide with the human.

 How do we handle content that is technically stale but still accurate?